 Instructions to TGah Editor: Change the third paragraph of this subclause as follows: (#484)

-2MHz NDP sounding or short MAC frame shall not be duplicated.
+2MHz NDP sounding shall not be duplicated.
 Instead, a 4MHz, 8MHz or 16MHz NDP shall be transmitted whenever needed.
+NDP MAC frames transmitted over a 4MHz, 8 MHz or 16MHz channel shall be carried in a 2 MHz duplicated frame.

 S1G Capabilities info field